xavidop/alexa-nodejs-k8s-helloworld/README.md

   * **gke:** All the files needed to deploy an Alexa Skill and a Kubernetes Cluster on Google Kubernetes Engine.

-Let's explaing all the steps required to create an Alexa Skill and deploy it on a Kubernetes cluster.
+Let's explain all the steps required to create an Alexa Skill and deploy it on a Kubernetes cluster.
 In each step you will find all the pre-requisites needed for that step.

 ## 1. Alexa Skill as a web server